Why use pauses in your speech? It's a question that we are asked all the time.

 Because your audience also uses the quiet time to consider what you are going to say next.
 Yes, that happens when you pause.

 It's not dissimilar to an audience's reaction when a comedian pauses before the punchline to a joke.
 There's anticipation, expectation and a guess or two at the next line.
 You can really see this with the President Obama Gridiron speech.
 So, effective pauses in action.

-It works.
+Pauses really do work.
 It's proven and it's well worth your time.
 That's the well-timed pause when public speaking.

 So, when the time is right, please don't hesitate to get in touch for public speaking course advice.